Planning enforcement policy

 Monitoring development, conditions and S106 agreements

 Effective controls are necessary to ensure development is carried out strictly in accordance with approved plans.
-The main problems that may be encountered are incorrect siting, inadequate protection to existing trees and hedgerows, inappropriate use of materials and inadequate hard and soft landscaping/boundary treatment.
+The main problems that may be encountered are:

 Certain areas of concern that need to be addressed during the development process may be subject to conditions imposed on the permission.
 However, there is no point imposing conditions on a permission where there are no effective monitoring procedures.
 Current legislation does not require a developer to notify the local planning authority of the commencement of development.

 Effective monitoring shall require close liaison within the Partnership.
-It is a requirement under the Building Regulations to notify us at certain stages of the work, and information is exchanged on a weekly basis of building regulation applications, commencement dates and completion dates.
-Where an independent development inspector has been appointed, for example, NHBC, Building Control, shall advise receipt of the Initial Notification of Development Notice.
+It is a requirement under the Building Regulations to notify us at certain stages of the work.
+Information is exchanged on a weekly basis of building regulation applications, commencement dates and completion dates.
+Where an independent development inspector has been appointed, for example, NHBC, Building Control shall advise receipt of the Initial Notification of Development Notice.

 Procedures shall be introduced to ensure effective control is maintained over development progress and the satisfactory implementation and discharge of conditions.
 An agreement under S106 of the Town and Country Planning Act may have been entered into for the development.
 This agreement may require certain works, conditions, or payment of monies before, during, or on completion of development.

-If you have any further queries about planning there is a Duty Officer available between 10am and 1pm, Monday to Friday at Mansion House Council offices, Penrith.
-If you wish to contact a specific officer, see contact Development Management.
+If you have any further queries about planning there is a Planning Duty Officer available between 10am and 1pm.